KnownStormChaser/master-weather-model-list/models/air_quality_models/regional/austria/wrf-chem-austria.md

 ---

 ## What it provides
-Daily hourly forecasts (to +72 h) of:
-- Ozone (O3)
-- Particulate matter (PM)
+Daily hourly forecasts (73 hourly steps, t+0 … t+72) of four near-surface pollutant concentrations — each the lowest-model-level value, in **kg m⁻³** (note: not µg/m³):
-- Nitrogen dioxide (NO2)
+- Nitrogen dioxide — `NO2surf`
+- Ozone — `O3surf`
+- PM10 — `PM10surf`
+- PM2.5 — `PM25surf`

-Both the 9 km and 3 km products distribute the same three pollutant parameters.
+Both domains distribute the same four parameters.
+(The files split particulate matter into separate PM10 and PM2.5 fields.)

 ---